Hi, I’m Katie, and I’m a reusable snack bag junkie.

 This picture shows the snack and sandwich sized bags.

-I love these bags mostly because they really open up alllll the way so you can every rogue crumb (wish I could say the same for carseats).
+I love these bags mostly because they really open up alllll the way so you can every rogue crumb (wish I could say the same for car seats).

 I also love that they’re dry in a jiffy, are made in Michigan, and the nylon insides keep some moisture in.
-I don’t love the humongous Velcro panel, but it’s only an aesthetic issue, and I actually think newer versions might cover it completely.
-EcoLunchGear also has the neat feature of that extra Velcro strip so that you can fold over the sticky part for washing so the bags don’t stick to everything in the laundry (kind of like cloth diapers).
+I don’t love the humongous hook-and-loop panel, but it’s only an aesthetic issue, and I actually think newer versions might cover it completely.
+EcoLunchGear also has the neat feature of that extra hook-and-loop strip so that you can fold over the sticky part for washing so the bags don’t stick to everything in the laundry (kind of like cloth diapers).

-Snack Taxi: A Reusable Bag that Holds in Gooey Kid Messes
+Snack Taxi: A Reusable Bag That Holds in Gooey Kid Messes

 Snack Taxi has a pretty sturdy polyurethane coated nylon interior and a large flap that folds over to close.
 We have actually survived an entire plum smashed flat in a backpack inside a Snack Taxi, so it does hold in goo very well!